 Cons:

-As this site requires mirroring, flipping, scaling, and animating the SVGs, I’ve opted for the HTML tag approach, despite the impact on the HTML file size.
+Since this site requires mirroring, flipping, scaling, and animating SVGs, I chose the HTML tag approach despite the HTML size impact.

 viewBox

-If you play around with an SVG, either by copying one from a site like undraw, freepik or your favorite icon library, you’ll probably notice that it usually comes with a viewBox attribute looking something like viewBox="0 0 500 500".
+If you experiment with an SVG from sites like Undraw, Freepik, or your favorite icon library, you’ll probably notice a viewBox attribute like viewBox="0 0 500 500".

-“The value of the viewBox attribute is a list of four numbers separated by whitespace and/or a comma: min-x, min-y, width, and height”.
+viewBoxattribute is a list of four numbers separated by whitespace or comma: min-x, min-y, width, and height.”

-I find this explanation confusing for the following reasons:
+I find this explanation confusing for these reasons:

-min-xandmin-yare coordinates (not lengths)widthandheightare also available as individual attributes… what gives?!
+min-xandmin-yare coordinates, not lengthswidthandheightare also available as separate attributes… what gives?!

 Canvas

-If you think of a SVG as a canvas, you can think of the values in viewBox as top-left and bottom-right points in your canvas window.
+Think of an SVG as a canvas.
+The values in viewBox are the top-left and bottom-right points of your canvas window.

-So, these coordinates, they only matter if the content inside has it’s own coordinates.
-Let me give you an example:
+These coordinates only matter if the content inside has its own coordinates.
+For example:

 <svg viewBox="0 0 10 10" xmlns="http://www.w3.org/2000/svg">